acmcsufoss/js-workshop/README.md

 }
 ```

-Also, you can use a `do...while` loop, which executes a block of code at least once, and then repeatedly executes the block of code while a condition is true.
+Also, you can use a `do...while` loop, which executes a block of code at least once and then repeatedly executes the block of code while a condition is true.

 ```js
 do {